Small Transmitting Loop Project

 This loop completes the "contest band" set of loop antennas.
 In hindsight, if I were to set up a limited-space set of permanent outdoor loops, my goal would be to have two: the first would be the 80m loop described above, for use on 40m and 80m; the second would be a 1m (~3ft) diameter loop like the first one described at the top of this article, for the 20m through 10m bands.
 For now, I am planning to use this antenna for all of my 40m and 80m contesting, while continuing to use the hexbeam for the higher bands.

 I modeled a number of antennas to use for contesting for 20m only, and I realized that a slightly larger version of my existing 20m loop, with an improved mounting structure, would be the best option for me for a long-term installation.
-When built properly, it would have better low-angle radiation than a vertical, but with an efficiency of nearly 95%.
-In fact, the 20m low-angle gain of the loop is actually better than the hexbeam for all installation heights of the hex of less than about 33'.
+When built properly, it would have better low-angle gain than a vertical, but with an efficiency of nearly 95%.
+In fact, the gain on 20m at elevation angles of less than 10° is actually better than the hexbeam for all installation heights of the hex of less than about 33'.
 The optimium installation height of the loop is just under two loop diameters, putting the tip-top of the loop at around 15', which is much less of an installation project than a hexbeam at 33'+.
 So I started a second version of the 20m loop to replace the hexbeam until the next solar peak.
 This loop is still in progress, but there are a number of design changes that I thought would be worth sharing.

 The third change I am attempting is to use a CT-style feed, instead of a simple air-loop wire.
 To start with, I am using five turns of wire on a large 43-material toroid core from Fair-Rite.
 The mu values for 20m were nearly identical to the 31 material, so I thought I would try 43 first.
 The 5:1 ratio gives me close to 50-ohms at the feedpoint on 20m.
 One of the tests I still need to perform is to run the loop QRO, and see if there are any heating issues with the core material.
 If there are, I will either change material, or go back to the trusty open-air feed loop.